MikeTianDS/Online-Machine-Learning-Competitions/Kaggle_AdTrackingFraud/README.md

 ## Hey!

 If you have any ideas, such as finding bugs in a certain place, thinking that I am incorrect or impenetrable about a method or having more creative ideas, please feel free to send an issue, pull request or discuss it directly with me!
-In addition, if you can star or fork this project to motivate me who has just entered the field of data mining, I will be grateful~